Everything You’ll Need

 Step 1: Prepare the Space

-Use a pry bar to carefully lift baseboards, taking care not to damage the drywall so you can reinstall them later.
-Remove any carpet, vinyl, laminate, or previous hardwood, and ensure all old adhesive or staples are thoroughly scraped off.
+Use a pry bar to gently lift baseboards, being careful not to hurt the drywall so you can put them back later.
+Remove any carpet, vinyl, laminate, or old hardwood, and make sure all old glue or staples are scraped off.

-Sweep and vacuum the entire subfloor to remove dust, nails, debris, or glue residue.
-Then inspect for dips or high points using a straight edge or long level.
+Sweep and vacuum the entire subfloor to get rid of dust, nails, debris, or glue bits.
+Then check for low or high spots using a straight edge or long level.

-For low spots: use a floor leveling compound to fill in and smooth out uneven areas.
+• If there are low spots: use a floor leveling compound to fill and smooth them out.

-A flat, even subfloor is crucial for preventing squeaks and ensuring long-term durability.
+A flat, even subfloor stops squeaks and helps floors last longer.

-Moisture is one of the most common causes of hardwood floor failure.
-Use a moisture meter to test both the subfloor and your hardwood planks.
+Moisture often causes hardwood floors to fail.
+Use a moisture meter to check both the subfloor and the hardwood planks.

-For wood subfloors: moisture content should typically be below 12%.
+• For wood subfloors: moisture content should usually be below 12%.

-For concrete subfloors: follow manufacturer-specific limits — usually below 4% with a calcium chloride test.
+• For concrete subfloors: follow the manufacturer’s limits — usually below 4% with a calcium chloride test.

-If moisture levels are too high, pause installation and address the issue before proceeding.
+If moisture is too high, stop installation and fix it before moving on.

-Depending on your flooring type and subfloor, you may need an underlayment or moisture barrier:
+Depending on your flooring and subfloor, you might need an underlayment or moisture barrier:

-Over concrete: use a vapor barrier or underlayment with built-in moisture protection.
+• On concrete: use a vapor barrier or underlayment with moisture protection.

-Over plywood or OSB: a rosin paper, felt underlayment, or foam pad may be recommended.
+• On plywood or OSB: rosin paper, felt underlayment, or foam pad may be suggested.

-Follow the manufacturer’s requirements to avoid warranty issues and ensure optimal performance.
-Lay the underlayment flat, without overlapping, and tape seams where needed.
+Follow the manufacturer’s rules to avoid warranty issues and make sure it works well.
+Lay the underlayment flat without overlapping and tape seams if needed.

 Step 2: Plan Your Hardwood Layout

-Before installation, let your hardwood planks acclimate to the room’s temperature and humidity for at least 48 to 72 hours.
-Lay the boxes flat in the room where the floor will be installed, and open the ends to allow air to circulate.
+Before installing, let hardwood planks adjust to room temperature and humidity for at least 48 to 72 hours.
+Lay boxes flat, open the ends, and let air circulate in the room where they will be installed.

-Lay out a few rows of boards without fastening them to visualize how your layout will look.
-This allows you to:
+Lay a few rows of boards without attaching them to see how they look.
+This helps you:

-Plan ahead for obstacles like vents or door frames
+• Plan for things like vents or door frames

-Use this opportunity to mix boards from multiple boxes to blend color and grain variation evenly throughout the floor.
+Mix boards from different boxes to even out color and grain across the floor.

-Measure the square footage of your space (length × width) and then add 10% to account for cutting waste, mistakes, and future repairs.
+Measure the area (length × width) and add 10% for waste and repairs.

 Step 3: Choose Your Installation Method

-DIY Difficulty: Moderate (requires precision and the right tools)
+• DIY Difficulty: Moderate (needs precision and right tools)

 Glue-Down Installation

-DIY Difficulty: Moderate to high (messier and requires ventilation)
+• DIY Difficulty: Moderate to high (messy, needs ventilation)

 Floating Installation (Click-Lock)